grafted-in/dev-onboarding/README.md

   1. [LastPass](https://www.lastpass.com/) \*\*
       * You will need to use long, randomized passwords as much as possible so we use a [password manager](https://en.wikipedia.org/wiki/Password_manager) to make this possible.
 We will also share some passwords with you via this service.
+      * Enable 2-factor authentication (2FA) as soon as possible.
   2. Grafted-In email address
   3. [Keybase](https://keybase.io/) \*\*
       * You may need an invitation to access this.
 Request one if you don't have it already.